andreasuvoss/writing-an-interpreter-in-elixir/README.md

 ```
 Hello andreasvoss!
 This is the Monkey programming language!
-Feel free to type in commands (:q to quit)
+Feel free to type in commands (:q to quit or :help for help)

 >> let hello = fn(a, b, c) { a + b + c }
 fn(a, b, c){